INPUT / OUTPUT / LANGUAGE

 Behavior

-The void tag is useful for wrapping around operations that would normally produce values, but the values produced are not needed or wanted.
-The void tag absorbs any produced values so they do not spill out and pollute the console.
+The void tag is useful for wrapping around operations that would normally generate values, but the values generated are not needed or wanted.
+The void tag swallows any generated values so they do not spill out and pollute the console.

 Notes